Puckett-Lab/deepRetinotopy/README.md

 ## Installation and requirements

 Models were generated using [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/).
-Since this package is under constant updates, we highly recommend that you follow the following steps to run models locally:
+Since this package is under constant updates, we highly recommend that you follow the following steps to run our models locally:

 - Create a conda environment (or docker container)
 - Install torch first: